Decorating with Pink Lights

 • Add some artwork to the walls – castles, dragons, toe shoes

-Check your local craft stores for new easy to transfer appliques that are becoming available.
+Check your local craft stores for new easy-to--transfer appliques that are becoming available.

 Use light as part of a plan to organize your daughter’s room.